Smat26/Sentiment-Classification/README.md

 The script attempts to classify the dataset that contains students comments about various faculty members available on ratemyprofessor.com website.
 The data has been further processed and is labeled with five unique sentiments: awesome, good, average, poor, awful.

+## Requirements
+You would need the following python packages:

+- scikit-learn
+- pandas
+- numpy
+- matplotlib

 ## Usage

 Clone the repository